-- Provide a bike lane along the length of Front Street fronting the site to connect into the City Wide Bicycle Loop identified in the Transportation Master Plan. - 7.
-Provide a mid-block plaza on Front Street, east/west with a width of 20m (min). - 8.
-Widen Front Street to accommodate the shared bus infrastructure, bike lanes and wide sidewalks.
+- Provide a bike lane along the length of Front Street fronting the site to connect into the City Wide Bicycle Loop identified in the Transportation Master Plan - Provide a mid-block walkway on Front Street, east/west with a width of 15m (min) - 8.
+Widen Front Street to accommodate the shared bus infrastructure, cycle lanes and the remainder of the South Downtown Waterfront Lands.

-- Extend Front Street via a roundabout as the primary access to the site. - 10.
-Locate and align streets to extend the city street grid network, creating similar sized blocks within the site area that anticipate future land divisions and parcelization for the remainder of the South Downtown Waterfront Lands. - 11.
-Provide for a future marine access located in the southeast portion of the Plan Area in the form of a service ramp for commercial/industrial use.
+- wide pedestrian paths - Extend Front Street via a roundabout at the 90 degree bend around Port Place Mall as the primary access to the site - 10.
+Locate and align streets to extend the city street grid network, creating similar sized blocks within the site area that anticipate future land divisions and parcelization for